 Post Updated: 02/21/2020

 To help celebrate the arrival of Spring, I made a colorful bunny wreath.
-I re-purposed a coat hanger from my closet and straw wreath forms that I picked up for a dollar at my local thrift store.
-They were really ugly, but after I pulled off all the dusty decorations –they were good-to-go to transform into something new.
+I re-purposed a coat hanger from my closet and straw wreath forms that I picked up for a dollar each at my local thrift store.
+They were really ugly, but after I pulled off all the dusty fabric decorations –they were good-to-go to transform into something new.